Nouman12343/Pdf/README.md

 Your project folder should look like this:

 ```
-Pdf extractor/
+PDF extractor/
 ├── pdf_extractor.py
 └── index.html
 ```

 *   **`pdf_extractor.py`**: This is your main Python backend file.
-It contains the Flask web server setup and the logic for *actually extracting text from PDFs*.
+It contains the Flask web server setup and the logic for *extracting text from PDFs*.
 You will run this file to start the server.
 *   **`index.html`**: This is the web page (frontend) you open in your browser.
 It allows you to select a PDF and sends it to your `pdf_extractor.py` backend for processing.

 ## 3. Usage